 Would you like to book Rony Delgarde to speak for your next conference, panel, or event?
 Click here “to get started now”.

 While we look forward to continuing the work we have been doing since 2010, we wish to undertake many great accomplishments every year.
-Every day many people are inspired by our work whether by donating their unwanted paint or supporting our programs and change lives together.
-It is your support which allows GPC to fulfill our mission by beautifying communities, strengthening neighborhood happiness and promoting colors and beautifications in the poor communities around the world.
+Every day many people are inspired by our work, whether by donating their unwanted paint or supporting our programs and changing lives together.
+Your support allows GPC to fulfill our mission by beautifying communities, strengthening neighborhood happiness, and promoting colors and beautification in poor communities around the world.

 Please help Global Paint for Charity give the incomparable gift of beautification to families around the world.
 Thousands of gallons of paint can be shipped in sea containers paid for by contributions from generous people like you.
 It costs about $10 to send a bucket of paint from the United States to another country.
-Global Paint for Charity has shipped more than 200,000 gallons of paint to 34 different countries since 2010.
-And for just $100, you can send one Kit of Hope to give a family access to bright colors to paint their home and $5000 will renovate an entire school for many years.
+Global Paint for Charity has shipped more than 320,000 tons of paint to 44 different countries since 2010.
+And for just $100, you can send one Kit of Hope to give the family access to bright colors to paint their home, and for $5000 will renovate an entire school for many years.
 With your help, we can change the world.
 Let’s work together this year to send gallons and buckets of hope into the world’s darkest shantytowns and slum cities.

 Board Of Directors